MoMo830/AliG/README.md

 ## Roadmap :
 * Option to split big Gcode files.
-* Option to point the laser at minimum power at the origin with a manual pause before starting the job.
 * User interface improvements (not fond of all these sliders)
 * Calibration improvement to test and select best settings (power range, thermal correction, latency).
 * Keep this readme up-to-date !